-Planned work by the Environmental Health Department with colleagues in Education, Active Travel co-ordinators and School committees to run air quality presentations and competitions was also put on hold as teachers, pupils and families adjusted to home working and home learning.
+Planned work by the Environmental Health Department with colleagues in Education, Active Travel co-ordinators and School committees to run air quality presentations and competitions was also put on hold as teachers, pupils and families continued with home working and home learning.
+Although Schools across Scotland began to return to the classroom in April 2021 the approach was cautious and school assemblies and visitors were kept to a minimum.

-However some work streams were prioritised as a response to the pandemic which supported home working, virtual meetings and on line training by almost all departments within East Renfrewshire Council and the wider business community.
-Information technology and network infrastructure was rapidly put in place to ensure many employees had a digital platform at home reducing the need to travel to their workplace, meetings and training.
-It is expected as the country gradually emerges from the pandemic that many of these measures put in place will remain as common practise with support for home or agile working/ distant learning and virtual meetings.
+However work streams were prioritised as a response to the pandemic which supported home working, virtual meetings and on line training by almost all departments within East Renfrewshire Council and the wider business community.
+Information technology and network infrastructure remained in place to ensure many employees had a digital platform at home reducing the need to travel to their workplace, meetings and training.
+As was expected, as the country gradually emerged from the pandemic many of these measures put in place remain as common practise with support for home or agile working/ distant learning and virtual meetings.
+Hybrid working is becoming the norm rather than an exception- with many organisations and companies opting for a 50/50 or 60/40 hybrid working programme for their employees.